AmanSachan1/Meteoros/INSTRUCTION.md

 **The following will be required for the operation and/or development of the program:**

 - An NVIDIA graphics card.
 Any card with Compute Capability 2.0 (sm_20) or greater will work.
-Gheck your GPU in this [compatibility table](https://developer.nvidia.com/cuda-gpus).
+Check your GPU in this [compatibility table](https://developer.nvidia.com/cuda-gpus).
 - Vulkan 1.0.61
 - Visual Studio 2015
 - CMake